A Dichotomous Analysis of Unemployment Benefits: An Optimal Fair Tax Rate

 \subsection{Consistency and Robustness}

-The above fair tax rule also captures several striking features of the labor market.
-In the first place, it is the policymaker's best response to the market to stimulate employment within the framework of Eq.(\ref{eq:tax_rate_def}) and Eq.(\ref{eq:tax_rate_c}).
-In the second place, we can also derive it by minimizing statistical dispersion measures other than the posterior variance or semivariance.
-Meanwhile, it helps mitigate income inequality.
+The $\phi$-rate $\tau(\omega, \delta) = 1 - \omega + \delta \omega$ encapsulates several essential features of the labor market.
+First, it represents the policymaker's optimal response for stimulating employment while adhering to the constraints outlined in Equations~(\ref{eq:tax_rate_def}) and (\ref{eq:tax_rate_c}).
+Traditional unemployment insurance literature (e.g., \cite{Baily1978}; \cite{Chetty2006}) emphasizes the trade-off between providing income smoothing for the unemployed and maintaining incentives to search for work.
+Second, this tax rule can also be derived by minimizing statistical dispersion measures that are more robust than variance or semivariance.
+Additionally, it contributes to reducing income inequality.

+Importantly, the tax policy is predetermined before any specific economic scenario $\mathbf{S}$ unfolds.
+This transparency reduces both the size and influence of government, which might otherwise spend months deliberating over tax schedules.
+It also prevents opportunistic behavior, such as favoring certain employment scenarios or manipulating unfavorable ones to justify debt.